Dry January: 7 Tips For Reaching And Maintaining Sobriety

 It’s hard to reach any goal without outside support, especially one involving long-held habits such as drinking alcohol.

-Get a friend, family member, spouse, or trusted loved one to encourage you to keep going, find a support group with others doing Dry January, and get involved with your community.
+Get a friend, family member, spouse, or trusted loved one to encourage you to keep going, find a support group with others doing Dry January, and get involved with your community to help keep your mind off of drinking.

 2. Focus On Self-Care

-Detoxing from alcohol is in and of itself a form of self-care.
+Detoxing from alcohol is a form of self-care.
 Now that you’ve taken that first step, find additional ways to care for yourself during the month of January.

 • starting a new hobby